alterlife/typeorm-express-rest-scaffold/README.md

 typeorm-express-rest-scaffold is a library to quickly build a REST service from your TypeORM model by generating a handler function that can do find or create on a model.

+For example to GET a user, instead of writing an express handler and writing code to find a user and handle errors you would call ServiceBuilder, pass it your model name and let it know what parameters to expect:

+	  app.get('/:id', ServiceBuilder.findOne(User, ["id"]) )	// Route to find one user, accepting id as a parameter

+The service builder returns a function that finds a matching user and returns it, or fails with a 404 and it can be registered using app.get.

 How to use
 ----------